About the Test

 Tests that measure potassium have multiple applications in clinical medicine.
-Whether potassium is tested alone or as part of a panel, it can be part of diagnosis, monitoring, and screening.
+Whether potassium is tested alone or as part of a panel, it can be part of diagnosis, monitoring, or screening evaluation.

-After signs or symptoms of a health problem have occurred, diagnosis is the process of finding their cause.
+After signs or symptoms of a health problem have occurred, diagnosis is the process of finding the cause.
 High or low potassium levels can cause multiple types of symptoms, which can prompt potassium testing.
-An imbalance in electrolytes can affect virtually all systems of the body, so panel tests are frequently used in the diagnosis process of many different disorders.
+An imbalance in electrolytes can affect virtually all body systems, so panel tests are frequently used to diagnose many different disorders.

 Because the kidneys are centrally involved in regulating potassium levels, a potassium test is often used to help evaluate the status of your kidneys.
 Potassium also plays an important role in healthy heart function.
 It is involved in the electric signal functioning of the heart muscle, so potassium levels are frequently checked if you have heart-related symptoms.

-Measuring potassium and other electrolytes is common for patients who are in the hospital or who are taking many different kinds of medications.
+Measuring potassium and other electrolytes is common if you are in the hospital or are taking many different kinds of medications.
 A proper electrolyte balance is vital for maintaining fluid levels, acid-base balance, and overall health, so regular monitoring of potassium and other electrolytes is frequently done in these settings.

 Screening is often called early detection because it is testing that happens before there are any signs or symptoms of a health problem.

-Screening with potassium testing is most common in people who have higher risk for kidney or cardiovascular disease, such as people with diabetes or high blood pressure.
-This testing is not standard for healthy adults without this elevated risk, but some primary care doctors may include it as part of blood testing during normal checkups for adults.
+With potassium testing, screening is most common in people who have a higher risk for kidney or cardiovascular disease, such as those with diabetes or high blood pressure.
+This testing is not standard for healthy adults without this elevated risk, but some primary care doctors may include it as part of blood testing during routine checkups for adults.

 What does the test measure?

-A potassium test measures the amount of potassium that is present in a sample of either blood or urine.
+A potassium test measures the amount of the mineral in a blood (serum or plasma) or urine sample.

-Potassium is an essential nutrient that is found throughout the body and is necessary for healthy cell activity.
+Potassium, an essential nutrient found throughout the body, is necessary for healthy cell activity.
 Without potassium, the heart and other muscles cannot function.

 Diet, made up of the foods and drinks you consume, is the source of potassium.
 Some people also obtain potassium from dietary supplements.

-Under normal circumstances, your body absorbs and stores the potassium that it needs, and the kidneys remove any excess primarily through urine.
-In this way, a potassium measurement can detect disruptions to this process of how the body stores, uses, and excretes potassium.
+Under normal circumstances, your body absorbs and stores the potassium it needs, and the kidneys primarily remove any excess through urine.
+In this way, a potassium measurement can detect disruptions to how the body stores, uses, and excretes potassium.

 In some urine potassium tests, creatinine is measured along with potassium.
-Creatinine is a waste material that is a byproduct of muscle activity.
-Creatinine is excreted at a relatively steady pace from day to day.
-Measuring creatinine normalizes the potassium excretion independent of how many fluids you consume before the test and how dilute your urine is without having to do a full 24-hour urine collection.
+A waste material that is a byproduct of muscle activity, creatinine is excreted at a relatively steady pace daily.
+Simultaneous measuring urine creatinine normalizes the potassium excretion, independent of how many fluids you consume before the test and how diluted your urine is, without having to do a full 24-hour urine collection.

 There are diverse circumstances in which a potassium test can be prescribed.